Nusratnimme/stock-analysis/README.md

 Steve's parents are passionate about green energy as they think there should be more alternative energy sources than fossil fuel.
 They would like to invest in a renewable energy company named "DAQO New Energy Corp".
 Since they don't know much about stocks and their trends, they want their son, who has recently graduated with a Finance degee, to do some stock analyses for them to avoid accidents and errors.

 ### Purpose
-The purpose of the analyses is to write a VBA script to find total volumes of 12 different stocks and their annual retuns in two consecutive years, 2017 and 2018.
+The purpose of the analyses is to write a VBA script to find total daily volume traded of 12 different stocks and their annual returns in two consecutive years, 2017 and 2018.

 Another purpose is to refactor the code to make it faster and take up less memory so that Steve can expand the dataset to include the entire stock market over the last few years and  help his parents decide better about investing in stocks.